TechnicalMindset/TechnicalMindset/README.md

-## Hi there, I’m Alison! 🐣
+## Welcome to My Open-Source Journey! 🌟

 🌼 **I simplify the tech journey by creating and enhancing open-source projects specifically for beginners seeking an easy start.** 🌼

 ---

+🏆 ***💡 What You'll Find Here:

-🏆 **Here, you will find a range of hands-on projects and FREE study materials covering:**
+🏆 A variety of hands-on projects and FREE study materials covering:

 - ✅ **Linux**
 - ✅ **Networking**